Zeddxx/ani-fire/README.md

-> [!IMPORTANT]
-> I'm not currently pushing any new updates because I'm focused on improving the code's readability, and also removing some unnecessary code.

 > [!NOTE]
 > I appreciate users logging into their accounts, but at present, I haven't implemented any functionality specifically for logged-in users.
 I plan to implement this in the upcoming days, but I'm currently occupied with other tasks.
 Thank you for your understanding.